Why WAMS Asks for Vehicle Details

 • Persistent warning messages or fault states

-• Calibration routines that never complete
+• Calibration routines that do not complete properly

-Why Dealers Usually Can’t “Just Reprogram It”
+Why Dealers Usually Cannot Simply Reprogram a Mismatch

 The information WAMS requests allows us to:

-• Ensure plug-and-play functionality where applicable
+• Support plug-and-play functionality where applicable

 • Deliver factory-correct results the first time

-Many sellers advertise “plug-and-play” without verifying compatibility.
+Many sellers advertise “plug-and-play” without verifying vehicle configuration in detail.

 • GM systems are complex

-• Accuracy matters
+• Vehicle configuration matters

 Summary

-• Protect your vehicle
+• Protect your vehicle configuration

-• Protect your investment
+• Protect your investment in the upgrade or replacement

 • Deliver results that behave like factory-installed systems